 THE LONDON DECLARATION

-We are an original signatory to the London Declaration, a collaborative effort launched in 2012 to accelerate progress toward eliminating or controlling 10 NTDs by the end of the decade.
-Our company joined 12 other global pharmaceutical companies and many other stakeholders, including endemic country governments, the WHO, the Bill & Melinda Gates Foundation, the U.S. Agency for International Development (USAID), the UK Department for International Development (DFID), nongovernmental organizations (NGOs) and other organizations in this effort.
+We are an original signatory to the London Declaration a collaborative effort launched in 2012 to accelerate progress toward eliminating or controlling 10 NTDs by the end of the decade.
+Our company joined 12 other global pharmaceutical companies and many other stakeholders, including endemic country governments, WHO, the Bill & Melinda Gates Foundation, the U.S. Agency for International Development (USAID), the UK Department for International Development (DFID), nongovernmental organizations (NGOs) and other organizations in this effort.

 Together with the other pharmaceutical companies, we committed to continuing or increasing donations of medicines to treat or prevent these diseases.
 Donors committed financial resources, and NGOs agreed to support implementation needs.
 The partners came together under the banner of “Uniting to Combat NTDs” to track progress and identify gaps that need to be addressed in order to reach the goals of the London Declaration.
 Through the MECTIZAN Donation Program, we are helping to achieve the disease control and elimination goals for two diseases, onchocerciasis (river blindness) and lymphatic filariasis (LF).

 Although existing tools are having a major impact, several NTDs require new or improved drugs and diagnostics to achieve the goals of the London Declaration.
 We are engaged in various efforts to advance progress toward developing new drugs and diagnostics.
-For example, together with several other companies, we are providing access to compound libraries with external researchers through the World Intellectual Property Organization’s Re:Search (WIPO Re:Search) Consortium and Drugs for Neglected Disease Initiative (DNDi).
+For example, together with several other companies, we are providing access to compound libraries with external researchers through the World Intellectual Property Organization’s Re:Search (WIPO Re:Search) Consortium and Drugs for Neglected Diseases Initiative (DNDi).
 Learn more about our social licensing approach to combatting NTDs.

-Taken together, through our drug donations for onchocerciasis and LF and our research and development activities for schistosomiasis, visceral leishmaniasis (VL) and Chagas disease, we are supporting the London Declaration goals for five NTDs.
+Taken together, through our drug donations for onchocerciasis and LF, and our research and development activities for schistosomiasis, visceral leishmaniasis (VL) and Chagas disease, we are supporting the London Declaration goals for five NTDs.

 For more information on progress toward the London Declaration goals, click here.